GrantStreetGroup/Date-RangeParser-EN/README.md

     CARDINAL of NUMBER months hence   : the specified day of a following month, midnight to midnight 22nd of 6 months hence

+    CARDINAL of TIME                  : the specific time of day which can be accompanied by a date 10:00am through 12:00pm             defaults to today if no date is given

     MONTH                             : the named month of the current year, 1st to last day August